An official website of the United States government

 Gall’s personal awards include the Defense Meritorious Service Medal, Meritorious Service Medal, Navy and Marine Corps Commendation Medal, and Navy and Marine Corps Achievement Medal.
 He is most proud of the unit awards that represent the efforts of the great teams that he has been fortunate to be a part of during his career.

-His personal awards include: Enlisted Surface Warfare; Enlisted Aviation Warfare; Navy and Marine Corps Commendation Medal (three awards), Navy and Marine Corps Achievement Medal (10 awards) and various unit and campaign awards.
+His personal awards include: Enlisted Aviation Warfare Specialist; Enlisted Surface Warfare Specialist; Enlisted Submarine Warfare Specialist; Navy and Marine Corps Commendation Medal (two awards); Navy and Marine Corps Achievement Medal (two awards); Combat Action Ribbon; Navy Expeditionary Medal; and various unit and campaign awards.

 Bios photo of Commander Andres Otero